lobbylayer/chrome/README.md

 ## BUGS

 * Candidate extraction in extractor.js does not always work, example: http://www.srf.ch/news/schweiz/session/nationalrat-fuer-bankgeheimnis-initiative-und-gegenvorschlag -> Lukas Reimann is indexed as "Reimann↵Nationalrat" - because it is not delimited with a space but with a CR.
-* Matching of final matches could be more sensible, see line 36 in extractor.js
+* Matching of final matches could be more sensible, see line 36 in extractor.js.
+Example: http://www.srf.ch/news/schweiz/session/so-geht-es-weiter-nach-der-mei-abstimmung - Kurt Fluri is not matched.

 ### Future